zobnin/aiolauncher_scripts/README.md

 _Avaialble from: 4.4.1_

-* `ui:show_rich_editor(prefs)` - show complex editor dialog with undo support, lists, time, colors support.
+* `dialogs:show_rich_editor(prefs)` - show complex editor dialog with undo support, lists, time, colors support.
 It can be used to create notes and tasks style widgets.

 Dialog accepts table as argument: